SNOW CRYSTALS

 Demo

-What makes different types of crystals?
+How are SNOW CRYSTALS made, and what makes different types of crystals?

 "SNOW CRYSTALS" shows the formation of different types of SNOW CRYSTALS in an interactive project where users can adjust temperature and humidity to create and observe the difference between each shape.